acityinohio/blockcy-slate/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**28/10/21 - Partial Taproot Support**

+We are happy to announce that BlockCypher now support P2TR (Taproot).
+Please not that it is not possible to create a transaction that spend a P2TR but you can send to P2TR.
+We support the new bech32m address format for v1 witness.

 **18/10/21 - Fix Unconfirmed Transactions on Address Full Endpoint**

 Previously, when using the address full endpoint with `confirmations>0`, you'd still get unconfirmed transactions.
 This is fixed.